Often, patients speak to me about feeling like a failure because a relationship failed.

-No one is perfect – and hopefully, no one is claiming to be.
+No one is perfect – hopefully, no one is claiming to be.

 However, if you genuinely did the hard work and things still did NOT work out, you should give yourself credit for your efforts instead of focusing on the inevitable outcome.

-Many times, couples go to couples’ therapy, if this means that things will be fixed, and they will move forward together.
+Often, couples go to couples’ therapy if this means that things will be fixed, and they will move forward together.

 Now consider that a couple that enters couples’ therapy is already largely teetering towards the negative 50 percent.

-The benefit is that the couple is with a supportive and unbiased third party who can help them navigate an amicable break-up.
-This is especially important if children are involved.
+The benefit is that the couple is with a supportive and unbiased third party who can help them navigate an amicable breakup.

 While you may have failed relationships, how you choose to navigate going forward can be your success.

 What Failed Relationships Could Teach Us

 Good or bad, there are lessons to be learned from our failed relationships.

-How we have grown and changed; how our needs have changed as well, what is most important to us, and which are not.
+How we have grown and changed, how our needs have changed as well, what is most important to us, and which are not.

-Often, and especially after a long relationship, we will discover that what we thought we once wanted, has changed a great deal over the years.
+Often, and especially after a long relationship, we will discover that what we thought we once wanted has changed a great deal over the years.

-This is also an exceptional opportunity for self-growth.
-Many people are serial monogamists, who never really take the time to get to know themselves as a strong and self-confident individual.
-They have always viewed themselves and their identity as part of a couple.
+Many are serial monogamists who never really take the time to get to know themselves as strong and self-confident individuals.

-Also, as none of us are perfect, this is an ideal time to take stock in your half of a relationship, and what you need to work on to be an ideal partner.
+Also, as none of us are perfect, this is an ideal time to take stock of your half of a relationship and what you need to work on to be an ideal partner.

-When we feel good about ourselves, we are more willing to speak our mind, ask for what we want, as well as have healthy and open communication with our new partner.
+When we feel good about ourselves, we are more willing to speak our minds, ask for what we want, and have healthy and open communication with our new partner.

-But if we view them for the learning and growth opportunity they can be, we can become a better individual and a better partner because of it.
+But if we view them for the learning and growth opportunities they can be, we can become a better individual and better partners because of it.

 This article was originally published here.